Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Parametrized Floer theory

 \subsection{Equivariant symplectic cohomology}

-We recall the definition of equivariant symplectic cohomology $\mathit{SH}_{S^1}^\ast(M)$, whose construction is sketched in $\cite{ps2}$ and later carried out in detail in $\cite{bo2}$.
-We will actually follow closely the general framework of Ganatra $\cite{sg1}$, which has the advantage of being coordinate-free.
-The idea behind the construction of $\cite{sg1}$ will also be used in Section \ref{section:product} to define higher order pair-of-pants products.
+We recall the definition of the $S^1$-equivariant symplectic cohomology $\mathit{SH}_{S^1}^\ast(M)$, whose construction is sketched in $\cite{ps2}$ and later carried out in detail in $\cite{bo2}$.
+We will actually follow closely the general framework of $\cite{sg1}$, which has the advantage of being coordinate-free.
+The idea behind the construction will also be used in Appendix \ref{section:product} to define higher order operations involving the pair-of-pants surface.

 The construction of $\mathit{SH}_{S^1}^\ast(M)$ is more involved than its non-equivariant version $\mathit{SH}^\ast(M)$ in the sense that besides the Floer differential $\delta_0=d$, there is now a sequence of higher order corrections $\delta_k$, $k\geq1$, whose definitions make use of parametrized moduli spaces.
-There is therefore an additional set of moduli spaces, namely the moduli spaces of domains defining $\{\delta_k\}_{k\geq1}$, that enters into our discussions below.
+We now recall the definition of the domains of these parametrized maps.